gamalkevin/lpic-jadi/009_1-2-runlevels-targets-concepts.md

 An even less 'alive' condition is the `emergency.target`:
 - Running `systemctl is-system-running` while in `rescue` and `emergency` modes will yield `maintenance`.

+**Funny note:**
+Trying to isolate into `rescue` sent my Fedora VM into a coma.
+After force stopping and restarting, it just froze during 'Booting Linux' phase.